poncest/coursera-tidyverse-skills-for-data-science-in-R-specialization/README.md

 # Tidyverse Skills for Data Science in R Specialization

-This is a GitHub Repository for Coursera idyverse Skills for Data Science in R Specialization.
+This is a GitHub Repository for Coursera Tidyverse Skills for Data Science in R Specialization.

 https://www.coursera.org/specializations/tidyverse-data-science-r